Kenya to close borders with Tanzania, Somalia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NAIROBI: Kenya’s President Uhuru Kenyatta announced on Saturday that the country’s coronavirus measures would be extended and its borders with Tanzania and Somalia closed.
+NAIROBI: Kenya´s President Uhuru Kenyatta announced Saturday that the country´s coronavirus measures would be extended and its borders with Tanzania and Somalia closed.

-The East African nation will stop the movement of people and vehicles -- but not goods -- from its southern and northern neighbours from midnight, the president said.

 Kenyatta also said the national 7pm-5am curfew would be extended until June 6, as would a ban on entering or exiting the cities of Nairobi, Mombasa, Kilifi, Kwale and Mandera.